 After nearly 12 years, NorthEndWaterfront.com will be winding down over the next few months and cease publishing in January 2021.

 This announcement comes with great respect and much gratitude to our strong and supportive readership.
 Simply put, the site has over-stretched our technical and spare-time limits as an ad-hoc operation.
-Year after year, I wondered how long I could sustain this community news experiment.
+Year after year, I wondered how long I could sustain this community news project.
 Each day was a scramble to publish multiple articles without any full-time staff on a platform never intended to “scale,” nor to be a decade-plus business.
-Mistakes were certainly made along the way, but I am proud of our extra effort to be fair, even-handed, stick to the facts and get it right.
+I am proud of our extra effort to be fair, even-handed and stick to the facts.
 I kept putting off the inevitable closing and when the COVID-19 pandemic hit in early 2020, I felt we had to at least finish out the year.
 I have follow-on ideas, however, I do not plan to replace NorthEndWaterfront.com at this time.